Reaching out to organizations that meet and support supplier diversity remains a proactive business process at Cleveland Clinic.

 Cleveland Clinic’s desire to attract more minority-owned business enterprises (MBEs) and women-owned business enterprises (WBEs) follows a three-pronged approach:

-- Increase the vendor pool to connect existing qualified WBEs and MBEs to current bidding through external matchmaker events, ongoing collaboration with community partners, targeted meet-and-greet events hosted by Cleveland Clinic and through vendors directly contacting the Cleveland Clinic Office of Diversity & Inclusion.
+- Increase the vendor pool to connect existing qualified woman-owned, minority-owned, and veteran-owned companies to current bidding opportunities.
+External matchmaker events, ongoing collaboration with community partners, targeted meet-and-greet events hosted by Cleveland Clinic all support this effort.

-- Assist local vendors who currently do not qualify as Cleveland Clinic vendors to grow to the scope and scale to do business with Cleveland Clinic.
-These vendors are encouraged to work with our community partners who have developed training programs specifically for Cleveland Clinic.
+- Assist local vendors who are currently Cleveland Clinic vendors to grow to the scope and scale of their operations to increase their business with Cleveland Clinic.

-- Foster skilled trade’s workforce development to increase the number of minority and female laborers on Cleveland Clinic construction projects through our UCIP-ASAP @ Cleveland Clinic Program.
+- Foster skilled trade’s workforce development to increase the number of minority and female laborers on Cleveland Clinic construction projects.

 By the Numbers: Minority & Women-Owned Suppliers